 Emerging technologies are providing new tools and techniques to enable more efficient and cost-effective regulatory processes for regulators and industry.
 These technologies pose challenges for regulators trying to maintain a balance between fostering innovation and protecting consumers.

-Our two occasional papers – New tech applications for regulatory outcomes and Emerging technologies: Internet of Things and digital twins – explore:
+Our occasional papers – New tech applications for regulatory outcomes, Emerging technologies: Internet of Things and digital twins and Natural language processing technologies in government – explore:

 - the technology